 If you need some respite (a break from your caring role for a few hours, overnight or longer), your LA is also the gateway to this support.
 Respite has been hard to find historically but there are signs this may change in the near future.

 A ‘sitting service’ as part of a LA adult social care ‘care package’ may be possible (though not available for ‘self funders’).
 Unfortunately I’ve heard that this sitting service is no longer available for Bucks residents, but it might be available in your LA.

-Go to post 4 for more information on Carer’s Allowance which is a completely different thing (I know, it IS confusing).
+Go to this post for more information on Carer’s Allowance which is a completely different thing (I know, it IS confusing).